itsashleyooi/STUHUB/README.md

 # iNTUition v7.0: STUHUB
 #### A PLACE TO CONNECT UNIVERSITY STUDENTS

-To view the website, go to STUHUB folder > index.html
+To run the website:

+The main folder contains all the required file to run the application.
+The directory to the homepage is 'STUHUB/index.html'

-This is how the website looks like:
+This is how the homepage looks like:

 ![websitepic](website.png)